openstack/manila/manila/testing/README.rst

 test.TestCase
 -------------
-The TestCase class from cinder.test (generally imported as test) will automatically manage self.stubs using the stubout module and self.mox using the mox module during the setUp step.
+The TestCase class from manila.test (generally imported as test) will automatically manage self.stubs using the stubout module and self.mox using the mox module during the setUp step.
 They will automatically verify and clean up during the tearDown step.